 #5 - Terminology and Language variations

 When you start to make enquiries about insurance, you may come across terms which are unfamiliar to the typical techie - this may simply be down to regional variance, particularly when those questions were written in a different country.
-Be sure that you ask for clarification of the term, because otherwise your answer provided in good faith on which the policy premiums are calculated, may mean something different.
+Be sure to ask for clarification of the term, because otherwise your answer provided in good faith on which the policy premiums are calculated, may mean something different.

 Also do not assume that when you encounter a term that is normal to you, that is doesn't mean something slightly different in the context of the policy.
 Typical examples are 'confidential', 'sensitive', 'information handler', particularly when that term can be found in legislation or other compliance regimes - ask, ask and ask again.